Global SMEFT Fits at Future Colliders: The top-quark sector in the global EFT fit

 The linear colliders (ILC and CLIC), operated at two centre-of-mass energies above the $t\bar{t}$ threshold, can provide very tight bounds on all operators.
 The bounds on four-fermion operators take advantage of the energy-growing sensitivity and become very competitive if $e^+e^-$ collision data at a centre-of-mass energy greater than 1 TeV is available.
 The ILC1000 and CLIC3000 bounds of $\mathcal{O}(10^{-3})$ on the $e^+e^-t\bar{t}$ operators are by far the tightest top-sector SMEFT constraints that can be achieved at any future collider considered in this work.\footnote{A muon collider or advanced linear collider have the potential to improve these bounds further, but quantitative projections for integrated luminosity and experimental performance are currently not available.}

 Furthermore, operation above the $e^+e^- \rightarrow t\bar{t}H$ production threshold provides a direct probe of the top-quark Yukawa.
 The additional bar for $C_{t\phi}$, in Fig.~\ref{fig:hllhc_ILC_projection}, accounts for an ILC run at 550~GeV and shows the impact of the strongly enhanced cross section of the $e^+e^-\rightarrow t\bar{t}H$ process reaches the resonant peak boosts the sensitivity~\cite{Yonamine:2011jg} to the top-quark Yukawa coupling.
 Also the scenarios for 1~TeV and 1.5~TeV operation considered here yield competitive constraints on this process, that help to improve the bounds on $C_{t\phi}$ with respect to the HL-LHC, as shown in Fig.~\ref{fig:CEPC_CC_ILC_CLIC_projection}.
+The limits obtained for $C_{t\phi}$ have been expressed in terms of the top-quark yukawa coupling ($\delta y_t$) in Tab.~\ref{tab:top_yuk} using the relation $\delta y_t=-\frac{v^2}{\Lambda^2} C_{t\phi}$.